Completed Course: 3rd Annual Virtual Conference: Advances in Mindfulness and Acceptance Based Clinical Tools for Treating Adolescents and Young Adults

 Upon completion of this activity, participants will be able to:

 - Discuss unique aspects and challenges of providing culturally informed mindfulness- and acceptance-based treatments for adolescents and young adults.

-- Identify acceptance and mindfulness tools as they are applied to working with adolescents and young adults dealing with a variety of stressors including anxiety, minority stress, emerging and intersecting identities, and emerging psychosis.
+- Identify acceptance and mindfulness tools as they are applied to working with adolescents and young adults dealing with a variety of stressors including anxiety, perfectionism, autism spectrum and substance use.